 We’ve all seen those immaculately dressed dogs on social media.
 You know the ones, they are the perfectly poised pups who perfected the duck-face long before you even knew what a “selfie” was and have more followers than you could ever hope to.
 Sometimes they’re smiling wide, or lounging provocatively, or sitting up human-like, but no matter what they happen to be doing in the photo, they’re looking straight at the camera like they’re getting paid to pose!
 I don’t know how many times you’ve ever tried to dress up your dog, let alone point a camera at him afterwards, but most of the time he’s not having it!
-Whether you’re trying to become Instafamous or just get a cute family photo, here are some tips for getting your pooch to pose for that IG-worthy shot.
+Not sure how to take a selfie with your dog?
+Whether you’re trying to become Instafamous or just get a cute family photo, here are some pet photo tips for getting your pooch to pose for that IG-worthy shot.

 The tennis ball phone attachment